beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 }
 ```

-### `src/scheduled/backup/index.js`
+### `src/scheduled/backup/`

-This is our scheduled function, and it's the main star of the app.
-We use this function to back up the view counts collected in our database.
-Now we can save a copy wherever we'd like.
-S3 etc. We can find out the rate of which our function does a backup inside of our `app.arc` file.
+This is our scheduled function – the star of the app!
+We use this function to back up the view counts collected in Begin Data.
+This backup function's rate is defined in our `app.arc` file.

 ```javascript
 // src/scheduled/backup/index.js